-Also, it can be used to confirm a trend and describe its direction and strength:
+Bollinger Bands can also be used to confirm a trend and describe its direction and strength:

-- During an upward trend, the price will continuously reach the upper band.
-The price reaching the upper band means the buying activity is strong.
+- During an upward trend, the price will continuously reach the upper band, meaning buying activity is strong.

-- The trend is likely to head up, not only when it is higher the 20-period MA, but also when it goes beyond the upper band.
+- The trend is likely to head up when it is higher than the 20-period MA and when it goes beyond the upper band.

 - In case the price is pulling back during an upward trend, it can mean two things.
-If it doesn’t drop lower than the SMA and goes back up, it confirms the strength of the trend.
-Alternatively, if it breaks the lower band, it signifies that the uptrend is reversing.
+If it doesn't drop lower than the SMA and goes back up, it confirms the trend's strength.
+Alternatively, if it breaks the lower band, the uptrend is reversing.

-By confirming the price action, Bollinger Bands provide Forex traders with information on whether they should make buying or selling orders.
+By confirming the price action, Bollinger Bands provide traders with information on whether they should make buying or selling orders.
 For instance, a sell trade should be carried out at the upper band limit; entering a buy trade is advisable at the lower band limit.
 If a currency normally follows a range pattern, this method will be useful.
-However, mistakes can cause huge losses such as when a breakout takes place.
+However, mistakes can cause huge losses, such as when a breakout occurs.

 As a technical analysis tool, Bollinger Bands offer reassurance when traders make certain decisions.
-When there is trading near the outer boundaries, they can be confident there is resistance (upper band) or support (bottom band).
+When trading near the outer boundaries, they can be confident there's resistance (upper band) or support (bottom band).
 But Bollinger Bands alone are an insufficient signal as they simply offer a perspective on the price relative to historical volatility.

 5 Bollinger Bands Trading Strategies You Show Know

-Having determined what Bollinger Bands, how to calculate them and what kind of information they provide, it’s time to take a look at the strategies.
-We have rounded up five trading strategies to showcase this trading indicator in action.
+Having determined what Bollinger Bands are, how to calculate them and what kind of information they provide, it's time to look at the strategies.
+We have five trading strategies to showcase this trading indicator in action.

 Bollinger Band Squeeze

-When the distance between Bollinger Bands reaches a six-month minimum, it is identified as a Squeeze.
+When the distance between Bollinger Bands reaches a six-month minimum, it's identified as a Squeeze.
 When the volatility is that low, traders should prepare for the eventual breakout.
 The biggest challenge is to figure out the direction of the breakout:

-Assume other indicators, such as relative strength index (RSI) along with a volume-based indicator, are heading up.
+Assume other indicators, such as relative strength index (RSI) and a volume-based indicator, are heading up.
 At the same time, the price is going down or sideways.
 These are indications of a bullish market.

-Alternatively, when the price goes up and the indicators are flat or making a lower top, look for a bearish breakout.
+Alternatively, look for a bearish breakout when the price goes up and the indicators are flat or making a lower top.